MR-Addict/playground/src/data/posts/add-progressbar-to-your-nextjs-13-app.md

 ---
-title: "Implement Progressbar to Your Next.js 13 App"
+title: "Add Progressbar to Your Next.js 13 App"
 date: "2023-04-3 13:15"
 tags: ["next.js-13", "progressbar", "nprogress"]
 intro: "Solve the problem that unable use nextjs-progressbar"